 Protecting the Future of North Portsea Island

-The North Portsea Island Scheme covers 8.4km of Portsmouth’s coastline from Tipner through to Milton.
+The North Portsea Coastal Scheme covers 8.4km of Portsmouth’s coastline from Tipner through to Milton.
 Most of the area is low-lying and many of the current coastal defences are approaching the end of their effective lives.
 Predictions also indicate that sea levels are set to rise by up to a meter over the next 100 years, meaning the flood risk to the area will increase.
 The new scheme is designed to a 1 in 500 year (plus allowance for climate change to 2100) standard of protection against flooding, reducing the risk of flooding from the sea to over 4,200 homes, 500 businesses, and critical infrastructure including the Eastern Road over the next 100 years.

 The Journey So Far

 Working with engineers, ecologists, heritage professionals and with support from the results of the consultation events, preferred coastal defence options for each phase were decided in 2014.
-This allowed the Scheme to be divided into five discrete phases.
+This allowed the Scheme to be divided into five phases.

-Phase 1 - Anchorage Park 2015 - 2016: the construction of 1.4km of earth embankment with rock revetment toe completed in 2016 at a cost of c.£5m;
+Phase 1 - COMPLETED - Anchorage Park 2015 - 2016: the construction of 1.4km of earth embankment with rock revetment toe completed in 2016 at a cost of c.£5m

-Phase 3 - Tipner Lake 2017 - 2019: (is the construction of 1.9km of a seawall which commenced April 2017 and is programmed for completion by the end of Autumn 2019;
+Phase 3 - COMPLETED - Tipner Lake 2017 - 2019: the construction of 1.9km of a seawall which commenced April 2017 and is programmed for completion by the end of Autumn 2019

-Phase 5 – Ports Creek 2023 - 2024: Currently going through a detailed design review which once complete will lead to the procurement of the contractor.
+Phase 5 – Ports Creek 2024 – 2026: Currently going through a detailed design review which once complete will lead to the procurement of the contractor.